nitin-vavdiya/tx-managed-identity-wallets/README.md

 ## Technical Debts and Known issue

-1. Keys are stored in database in encrypted format, need to store keys in more secure place ie. Vault
+1. Keys are stored in database in encrypted format, need to store keys in more secure place i.e. Vault
 2. Policies can be validated dynamically as per request while validating VP and
    VC.
 [Check this for more details](https://docs.walt.id/v/ssikit/concepts/verification-policies)